agowa/Remove_McAfee_Virus_and_Spyware_Protection_Service/README.txt

  + You're able to reinstall McAfee to fix the Problems above and go the intended way of removal

-1. Download devcon from Microsoft and place in same directory as this script.
+1. Download devcon from Microsoft and place in same directory as this script ( http://social.technet.microsoft.com/wiki/contents/articles/182.how-to-obtain-the-current-version-of-device-console-utility-devcon-exe.aspx ).
+Pay attention IA64 is not for x64, you need the AMD64 version.
 2. Run the script as Administrator, you may deploy it via GPO if wanted or place on a shared folder and run via psexec
 3. Reinstall McAfee
 4. Use MCPR or MVSUninst to remove McAfee without breaking your Windows